aws/aws-sdk-php/docs/guide/promises.rst

 Promises in the SDK
 -------------------

 Promises are used throughout the SDK.
-Promises are used in most high level abstractions provided by the SDK: :ref:`paginators <async_paginators>`, :ref:`waiters <async_waiters>`, :ref:`command pools <command_pool>`, :doc:`multipart uploads <../service/s3-multipart-upload>`, :doc:`Amazon S3 directory/bucket transfers <../service/s3-transfer>`, etc.
+For example, promises are used in most high level abstractions provided by the SDK: :ref:`paginators <async_paginators>`, :ref:`waiters <async_waiters>`, :ref:`command pools <command_pool>`, :doc:`multipart uploads <../service/s3-multipart-upload>`, :doc:`Amazon S3 directory/bucket transfers <../service/s3-transfer>`, etc.

 All of the clients provided by the SDK will return promises when you invoke any of the ``Async`` suffixed methods.
 For example, the following code shows how to create a promise for getting the results of an Amazon DynamoDB ``DescribeTable`` operation.

 .. code-block:: php